aep-dev/aep.dev/aip/general/0213/aip.md

 - Schemas **should** only be granted common component status if it is certain that they will never change (at all -- even in ways that would normally be considered backwards compatible).
-Common components are generally not versioned, and it must be the case that we can rely on the component to be a complete and accurate representation indefinitely.
+Common components are not versioned, and it must be the case that API creators and consumers can rely on the component to be a complete and accurate representation indefinitely.
 - Schemas must be applicable to a significant number of APIs for consideration as common components.
 - Even after a common component is added, APIs using local versions **must**